 Lynn Silipigni Connaway, Ph.D.

-In addition to her current international collaboration with the University of Oxford, Lynn was awarded the 2014 Chair of Excellence at the Universidad Carlos III de Madrid (UC3M) in the Departmento de Biblioteconomía y Documentación, where she worked with faculty and students on user behavior research.
-She also was a visiting scholar in 2014 at the Royal School of Library and Information Science at the University of Copenhagen where she taught qualitative research methods and collaborated with faculty on user behavior studies.
-Lynn also was a visiting researcher at the University of Sheffield, Department of Information Studies for the Fall 2009 term, where she collaborated with faculty on WorldCat log analysis and user behavior studies.
+Lynn was awarded the 2014 Chair of Excellence at the Universidad Carlos III de Madrid (UC3M) in the Departmento de Biblioteconomía y Documentación, where she worked with faculty and students on user behavior research.
+She also was a visiting scholar in 2014 at the Department of Information Studies at the University of Copenhagen where she taught qualitative research methods and collaborated with faculty on user behavior studies.
+Lynn also was a visiting researcher at the University of Sheffield, Information School for the fall 2009 term, where she collaborated with faculty on WorldCat log analysis and user behavior studies.